RDS-2 Linage: RDS-4

 RDS-4, also known as Tatyana, was successfully tested on August 23, 1954.
 The RDS-4 device was an improved design of the RDS-3.
 RDS-4's size and weight were reduced by one third and a factor of three.
 The USSR's first tactical bomb was based on RDS-4 and yielded a 30-kiloton explosion.
 The bomb became available for development with tactical aviation in 1954 and remained in service until 1966.

 RDS-31

 KB-11 continued to make important contributions to the performance of nuclear weapons by developing an external impulse tube neutron initiator.
 The design of the initiator eliminated the need to frequently replace the polonium-210-beryllium initiators and increased the optimize ignition timing of the chain reaction.
 Optimizing the ignition timing led to yield increase 1.5-1.7.
 RSD-31 was a RSD-3 with an external neutron initiator and tested on October 23, 1953, with a yield of 62 kilotons.

 RDS-9

-RDS-9 took on a more tactical design then its predecessors.
+RDS-9 took on a more tactical design than its predecessors.
 A tactical design meant including a lower yield rate and becoming more compact.
 RDS-9 was first tested at the Navy test site Novaya Zemlya and was tested at a yield of five kilotons.